SogenHommeTeh/AdVitam/README.md

 # AdVitam

-Project composed by the SelectSupplier class and the SelectSupplierTests suite Developed using ruby-2.5.1 (Setup using `rvm` Ruby Version Manager)
+Project composed by the SelectSupplier class and the SelectSupplierTests suite<br/>
+Developed using ruby-2.5.1 (Setup using `rvm` Ruby Version Manager)

 ## Usage